geoyogesh/open-data-platform/README.md

 # Open Data Platform

+## Target Users
+NGO, Government and Private Organization who wants to share their data to public.

+## Motivation
+Current platforms are either fragile, expensive or advocates vendor lock-in to their proprietary platform.
+It is apprecated when Organization share their data to public and we feel they deserve better tools for their intention.

 ## Design Principles
+- Open source and free software
 - Responsive mobile first website, instead of App like UI
 - Cloud Native and Kubernetics Native web application
 - Low cost ($10-$20 monthly charges) but scalable solution